 1. Make a short Morph animation, no longer than one minute long.
 Your Morph animation can be about anything and you can enter as many films as you like!
 There are two categories – 16 and over and under 16s.
 You can enter on your own or with a friend (though there is just one prize up for grabs for each category)

-2. There are lots of free animation apps you can download to help you make your animation.
+2. There are lots of free animation apps you can download to help you make your animation, including Aardman’s very own app, Aardman Animator which you can download in the App Store and Google Play.
 You can also watch our series ‘Make Your Own Movies with Merlin’, which covers everything from props to lighting so you can learn some cool tricks of the trade!
 You can also look back on past Golden Morph entries on the Morph’s YouTube channel too – but don’t copy other fans’ ideas!

 3. Once you’re ready to share your animation with the world, you’ll need to upload it to YouTube and then email us the link and which category you are entering to GoldenMorph@aardman.com.
 Please note that we can only accept entries via YouTube.
 We’ll add all your videos to our gallery page.